Families Unlimited Network

 How does Families Unlimited Network spend its money?

 Families Unlimited Network directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Families Unlimited Network tax-deductible?